New in Hamburg

 You should know about the importance of having a liability insurance.
 It is worthwhile to take out a (family) liability insurance for the entire duration of your research stay.
 The third-party insurance will protect you against claims resulting from damage caused unintentionally.
-Standard third-party insurance policies are not expensive and the conditions are similar.
+Standard third-party insurance policies are not expensive.

 11. Family Affairs